Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 In the end, we managed to understand each other and the group stayed a few days with us.
 On their last day, one of them said: “Thank you”, in English.
 Of course, I didn’t even try to answer back in Korean!
 I just smiled and waved.

 Long live the hotel receptionist

-The front-desk is the hotel’s heart.
-It’s through the front-desk that all veins pulse: housekeeping, sales, reservations.
+The front desk is the hotel’s heart.
+It’s through the front desk that all veins pulse: housekeeping, sales, reservations.
 The receptionist is the hotel’s face.
-He/She is the first impression to the traveler who has just arrived.
-That is why a good hotel front-desk agent is the key to the success of the lodging.
+He/She is the first impression of the traveler who has just arrived.
+That is why a good hotel front desk agent is the key to the success of the lodging.

 To help hoteliers with customer service demands, we developed a hotel chatbot.
 Wanna know more?
 Just fill out the form and talk to our specialist.